 Emotional networks recalibrate.

-Synaptic connections strengthen or weaken depending on importance and repetition.
+Synaptic connections are strengthened or weakened depending on relevance and repetition.

-This is why cramming information without sleep is so ineffective long term.
+This is why sleep is essential for learning.

 The Subconscious Mind During Sleep